OWASP/ASVS/5.0/en/0x03-Using-ASVS.md

 ## Application Security Verification Levels

 The Application Security Verification Standard defines three security verification levels, with each level increasing in depth and complexity.
+Each ASVS level contains a list of security requirements.
+Each of these requirements can also be mapped to security-specific features and capabilities that must be built into software by developers.

 In version 4.0, we described the levels as L1 - "Mininum", L2 - "Standard", and L3 - "Advanced" with the implication that all applications processing sensitive data should be at least L2.

 ### Challenges with the previous approach

-There are a few challenges with this approach.
+There have been a few challenges with this approach.

 #### High barrier to entry